Does WP Rocket Support Fragment Caching?

 If one of your site's features are being generated with PHP any output which is written to your site's pages with PHP will be cached along with everything else on the page, and thus, that output will not update again until the cache is cleared and a new cache file is generated.
 This issue can happen with shortcodes that display dynamic content.

-That's because WP Rocket converts all the PHP and MySQL processes on a given page into static HTML output during the caching process -- most other page caching plugins, such as W3 Total Cache, also do the same thing.
+That's because WP Rocket converts all the PHP and MySQL processes on a given page into static HTML output during the caching process -- most other page caching plugins also do the same thing.

 Page caching and dynamic content